 For those that don’t want to skip it (because of FOMO!). 👇

-Over-exposure to UV radiation is known to cause damage to the lens and cornea of your eye, which can increase the risk of vision conditions such as macular degeneration and cataracts, among others.
+Over-exposure to UV beams is known to cause damage to the lens and cornea of your eye, which can increase the risk of vision conditions such as macular degeneration and cataracts, among others.
 That’s why a proactive approach is necessary to avoid these common eye problems.

 If all it takes is wearing UV sunglasses on your face, then there really isn’t more I can tell you.
 Except, reveal the amazing benefits.